-On successful completion of all the mandatory units listed above, the learner will receive a certificate to confirm the achievement of the Level 1 Award in bookkeeping (QCF).
+On successful completion of the two mandatory units listed above, the learner will receive a certificate to confirm the achievement of the Level 1 Award in Computerised Bookkeeping (QCF).
 The certificate will include the full name and accreditation number of the qualification and the grade obtained.